surma/surma.dev/content/things/portrait-mode.md

   </figcaption>
 </figure>

 If we keep the $f$-Number constant, bokeh _drastically_ increases with bigger sensors.
-However, we know that the chain of causality is more complex than that: A smaller sensor requires a shorter focal length to keep the same field of view.
-A shorter focal length has a smaller aperture given the same $f$-Number.
-A smaller aperture keeps bokeh circles smaller, which we perceive as sharper images.
-Blaming less background blur with smaller sensors on the sensor alone is ignoring a whole bunch of other factors.
+However, we know that the chain of causality is more complex than that: A bigger sensor requires a longer focal length to keep the same field of view.
+A longer focal length has a bigger aperture given the same $f$-Number.
+A bigger aperture makes bokeh circles grow quicker.

-## Pixel 5 vs Digital Camera
+The graph above, however, shows that bokeh size grows linearly with sensor size.
+Or to put it another way: When trying to take the same photo, the ratio of two bokeh circles is the same as the ratio of their corresponding sensors:

+$$
+\frac{c_1}{c_2} = \frac{D_1}{D_2}
+$$

+### Crop factor

+The ratio between two sensor sizes is known as the crop factor.
+It’s used by photographers to determine which lens will give them the angle of view they want.
+For example, a $50\text{mm}$ lens on a full-frame sensor is considered a “normal” lens that is very close to how humans perceive the world.
+A full-frame sensor has the same dimension as good old 35mm film, which is $36\text{mm} \times 24\text{mm}$.

+> Why is it called 35mm film when it’s 36mm wide?
+I don’t know, man.

+If a photographer has a camera with an APS-C sensor ($22.2\text{mm} \times 14.8\text{mm}$), they should use a 32mm lens to get the “normal” field of view.
+We can use the field-of-view formula above to figure out that the ratio of the sensor sizes is equivalent to the ratio of the focal lengths, and as a consequence, the ratio of the sensor size is a factor to convert between focal lengths, and that ratio is called the “crop factor”:

+$$
+\begin{array}{rrlc}
+& \frac{D_1}{D_2} &=& \frac{f_1}{f_2}\\
+\Leftrightarrow & f_1 & = & \underbrace{\frac{D_1}{D_2}}_{\text{Crop factor}} \cdot f_2 \\
+\end{array}
+$$

+????

+## Tying it all together

+We have made some progress with regards two  my original questions.
+We know why a smaller aperture increases sharpness!
+It makes bokeh circles grow less quickly when a subject is moving away from the focal plane.
+We also know whether or not a smaller sensor means less background blur.
+It _technically_ doesn’t, only absolute aperture matters.

-I took a picture with my Pixel 5 and then tried to take the exact same picture with my Canon EOS R.
+Why do phones fake the background blur?
+We have all the tools to answer that question, but not all the data!
+To gather it, I took a picture with my Pixel 5 and then tried to take the exact same picture with my full-frame camera:

 <figure>
   <img src="./comparison.jpg" loading="lazy" width=2048 height=767>